 4. Parents and children share a friendship:

 Children who grow up with single parents are often empathetic towards them.
-They understand that their single parents would need their companionship at home.
+They understand that their single parents would need their companionship at home and this in turn will lead to increased empathy.
 This brings them close to their parents, paving way for a strong bond of friendship.
-They depend on one another and are communicative and supportive.
+They depend on one another, become supportive, and form a closer bond with each other.

 5. Parents devote more time towards children:

 As the parent and children work together, and the parent involves themselves in the child’s education and other activities, they tend to spend more time with each other.
 The children and parents take care of the home and indulge in chores together, or go out for a movie.
-This can lead to a a healthy relationship between them.
+It can lead to a healthy relationship between them.
+The single parent also gets firm control over parenting decisions.

 How Can You Help Your Child And Yourself With The Single Parent Status?

 Becoming a single parent will be a hard choice and change for you as well as for your child.
 Juggling through so many emotions can be difficult for you, and when you have to take care of your child’s emotions as well, it can almost always seem like an impossibly difficult job.
 However, you can minimize the pain and damage it causes to both you and your child by taking some baby steps to help prepare you both for the change.
 Here are a few tips that can help you connect better with your child and also help you adapt better to your single parent status:

-No matter what your time or financial constraints, make it a point to form a stronger bond with your child.
+Irrespective of time crunch or financial strains, make it a point to form a stronger bond with your child.
 Even though it can sometimes be emotionally overwhelming to sit and explain everything to your child, make sure that you address all queries that your child may have, as it will help your child understand you better.